 3. STOCK REPLENISHMENT

 This step is important to understand which quantities are needed to be reordered at what points in time and then actually place the order for them.
-Manufacturers need to keep in mind the supplier reliability for this as each supplier has his/her own lead time and production cycles.
-Also, manufacturers need to keep a track of the goods which are in transit and not just those which are in stock at the warehouse.
-While this may be obvious, most ERP systems do not capture this information easily.
+Supply chain managers need to keep in mind the supplier reliability for this as each supplier has his/her own lead time and production cycles.
+Also,they need to keep a track of the goods which are in transit and not just those which are in stock at the warehouse.

 Challenges to Supply Chain Inventory Planning & Optimization